-(b) Revenue Recognition for Performance Obligations Satisfied Over Time
+(a) Revenue Recognition for Performance Obligation Satisfied Over Time

-In determining the amount of revenue to be recognized for performance obligations satisfied over time, the Company measures progress on the basis of actual costs incurred relative to the total expected costs to complete such performance obligation.
-Specifically, the Company estimates the total development costs with reference to the project development plan and any agreement with customers.
+In determining the amount of revenue to be recognized for performance obligations satisfied over time, the Group measures progress on the basis of actual costs incurred relative to the total expected costs to complete such performance obligations.
+Specifically, the Group estimates the total development costs with reference to the project development plan and any agreement with customers.
 Management regularly monitors its estimates and applies changes as necessary.
 A significant change in estimated costs would result in a significant change in the amount of revenue recognized in the year of change.

-(c) Estimation of Allowance for ECL
+(b) Estimation of Allowance for ECL